Dok2: Career beginnings

 Dok2 signed to Future Flow Entertainment when he was 13 years old.
-By the time he was out of his teenage years, he had written and produced songs for established Korean hip hop groups, including Drunken Tiger, Dynamic Duo and Epik High.
+By the time he was out of his teenage years, he had written and produced songs for established Korean hip-hop groups, including Drunken Tiger, Dynamic Duo and Epik High.

 In 2006, under the name All Black, Dok2 and fellow teen rapper Microdot released the album Chapter 1.

-He released his first solo mini-album, Thunderground, under Epik High's now defunct Map the Soul label in 2009.
+Dok2 released his first solo mini-album, Thunderground, under the now-defunct independent label Map the Soul, established by Epik High, 2009.

 Illionaire Records and Activity in the United States

 In 2011, Dok2 and rapper The Quiett formed Illionaire Records.
-Despite its small size, Illionaire Records is considered one of the most influential hip hop record labels in South Korea due to the popularity of its artists.
-He also founded sub-label Ambition Musik below the label.
+Despite its small size, Illionaire Records is considered one of the most influential hip-hop record labels in South Korea due to the popularity of its artists.
+He also founded sub-label Ambition Musik.

-He gained mainstream popularity through his album Multillionaire and his single "1llusion," both of which peaked on music charts in South Korea.
-He also worked with several artists outside of the label, including GroovyRoom, G-Dragon, and Kim Junsu.
+Dok2 gained mainstream popularity through his album Multillionaire and his single "1llusion," both of which peaked on music charts in South Korea.
+During this time, he also collaborated with several artists outside of the label, including GroovyRoom, G-Dragon, and Kim Junsu.

-In November 2018, Dok2 resigned as CEO of the company and began activity in the United States.
+In November 2018, Dok2 resigned as CEO of the Illionaire Records and began activity in the United States.
 He announced the formation of the group "PO$TA BOY$" with Tyga in 2019 and ultimately left Illionaire Records on February 6, 2020.

 In April 2021, Dok2 announced via his Instagram that he had signed with Tyga's Last Kings Records.

+808 HI RECORDINGS

+In spring 2026, Dok2 revealed his years-long relationship with singer LeeHi and the establishment of their co-founded label 808 HI RECORDINGS.

+The pair released their first collaboration under the label, digital single "You & Me", on 28 March 2026.

+In May 2026, the label announced its first world tour, set to begin in Asia and Oceania in August.